What are the expectations around the flexible use of direct payments?

 - implementing statutory sick pay (SSP) from day one

-- legislation allowing small and medium-sized businesses to reclaim SSP paid for sickness absence due to Covid-19
+- legislation allowing small and medium-sized businesses to reclaim SSP paid for two weeks of sickness absence due to Covid-19

 - deploying volunteers to support people at home.